ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 assert action_space.contains(action)

 #  the space accomodates sampling from a discrete version of the space
+#  continuous spaces are discretized into a given number of choices
+#  discrete spaces are left untouched

-#  first the space is discretized
+#  first the space is discretized into 20 choices per space dimension
 discrete_spaces = action_space.discretize(20)

 #  then we can sample from a discrete representation of the space
 action = action_space.sample_discrete()
 ```
-# working with state and observation spaces
+## working with state and observation spaces
 ```
 #  load a state or observation space from a dataset
 state_space = GlobalSpace('state').from_dataset('example')